sholance/forta-gas-token-mint/README.md

 ## Description

-This bot monitors transactions on the blockchain for unknown approval transactions in the transaction history of a given address.
-These unknown approval transactions could be part of a new scam where scammers use gas tokens to steal money when victims revoke these "fake approvals".
+This bot monitors transactions on the blockchain for unknown approval transactions.
+These unknown approval transactions are part of a new scam where scammers use gas tokens to steal user funds when victims revoke these "fake approvals".

 ## Supported Chains